techcentaur/PyLex/README.md

 - `antonyms()` : Returns a list of antonyms
 - `meaning()` : Returns a list of possible meanings
 - `homophones()` : Returns a list of homophones
+- 'homographs()' : Returns a list of homographs
+- 'sound_alike()' : Returns a list of words that sound alike the given word